What is the new Covid variant BA.2.86 prompting fears over surge in cases?

 The variant, known as BA.2.86, is being closely monitored by the World Health Organisation.

 The first case of the strain in the UK was detected in London and announced on Friday.
-It is the fifth case found worldwide so far, with other cases recently found in Denmark, Israel and the US.
+It is the fifth case found worldwide so far, with others recently found in Denmark, Israel and the US.

-The WHO and the UK Health Security Agency placed BA.2.86 on their monitoring lists on Thursday 17 August as hospital admissions for Covid admissions in the UK continue to rise.
+The WHO and the UK Health Security Agency (UKHSA) placed BA.2.86 on their monitoring lists on Thursday as hospital admissions for Covid continue to rise in the UK.

-The discovery comes just days after the Covid Eris variant, a descendant of Omicron, was reported as the second most prevalent variant in the UK.
+The discovery comes just days after the Covid Eris variant, a descendant of Omicron, was reported as the second most prevalent in the UK.

-Dr Meera Chand, deputy director of the UK Health Security Agency, said: “We’re aware that BA.2.86 has been detected in the UK.
+Dr Meera Chand, deputy director of the UKHSA, said: “We’re aware that BA.2.86 has been detected in the UK.
 UKHSA is assessing the situation and will provide further information in due course.”

 What is BA.2.86?

-Maria Van Kerkhove, an epidemiologist and lead for the Covid response at the WHO, said very limited information was available on the newly-discovered strain.
-But a large number of mutations within in needed closer monitoring, she wrote on Twitter.
+Maria Van Kerkhove, an epidemiologist and lead for the Covid response at the WHO, said very limited information was available on the newly discovered strain.
+But a large number of mutations within it needed closer monitoring, she wrote on Twitter.

-“Surveillance, sequencing and Covid-19 reporting critical to track known and detect new variants,” she added.
+“Surveillance, sequencing and Covid-19 reporting [are] critical to track known and detect new variants,” she added.

 The variant, also referred to as BA.X, was found through genetic sequencing – a process where scientists determine the building blocks of a molecule’s DNA.

-Scientists are on alert due to the overly-high number of mutations of the variant, with more than 30 mutations of the spike protein – the part of the virus that vaccines aim to neutralise.
+Scientists are on alert due to the overly high number of mutations of the variant, with more than 30 in the spike protein – the part of the virus that vaccines aim to neutralise.

 What are the symptoms?